 Groundwater flows towards the coast through these porous layers.
 The aquifers are recharged by rainfall and by river seepage.
 They have been tapped to irrigate farmland and for town water supplies.

-The most significant wetland is Te Waihora (Lake Ellesmere), about 20,000 hectares in extent, near the coast south of Christchurch.
+The most significant wetland is Te Waihora (Lake Ellesmere), about 20,000 hectares in extent, near the coast south of Banks Peninsula.
 Some swamplands, for instance those at Longbeach, were drained after European settlement, to create excellent soil for farmland.
+One of the reasons the February 2011 earthquake was so damaging was that much of Christchurch was built on land that had once been a swamp.

 The mountains give Canterbury a climate of greater extremes than most other parts of New Zealand.
-Of the country’s main cities, Christchurch has the least rainfall and the greatest range of temperatures.
+Of the country’s main cities, Christchurch has the least rainfall and the greatest temperature range.

 The mountains lie at an angle to the prevailing westerly air flow.
-These westerlies lose their moisture when they rise to cross the alps.
+The westerlies lose their moisture as they rise to cross the alps.
 On the eastern ranges and the plains, rainfall is much less.
-Rainfall on the plains comes from the south and east, when depressions off the east coast push southerly flows over Canterbury.
+Rainfall on the plains comes mainly from the south and east, when depressions off the east coast push southerly flows over Canterbury.

 Christchurch has an average annual rainfall of 648 millimetres (roughly half that of Auckland and Wellington).